SMousami/2023Spr_projects/README.md

 # Mosquito Vaporizers: Buy or Pass?
 ## A Monte Carlo Simulation of Mosquito Vaporizer effectiveness in a room full of mosquitoes.

 Mosquitoes are small, flying insects that can cause significant harm to humans and animals.
 They are known to carry and transmit various diseases, such as malaria, dengue fever, and Zika virus, which can be life-threatening.
 Mosquito bites can also cause itching, swelling, and irritation, leading to discomfort and potential infection.
 In addition to their impact on human health, mosquitoes can also harm the environment by disrupting food chains and ecosystems.
 Despite efforts to control their populations through measures such as insecticide spraying and removing standing water sources, mosquitoes remain a persistent problem in many parts of the world.
+(2)

 In countries like India, there are many companies which advertize and sell machines that release vapours in the air to kill mosquitoes.
 They claim these liquid vaporizers to be an effective way of killing mosquitoes in an indoor settings.

 ![[Source: Amazon.in]](https://github.com/SMousami/2023Spr_projects/assets/40067673/1f9dc5fa-49ce-4deb-8f49-2fcca7d367f1)
 Image: A commonly advertized mosquito vaporizer from a famous brand.
 Source: Amazon.in

-In India, the number of people who contract one of the diseases transmitted through mosquitoes runs in millions annually.
-Personally, I have found myself in a room full of mosquitoes, and really hoped that the vaporizer machine would work as it says.
+In India, the number of people who contract one of the diseases transmitted through mosquitoes runs annually in millions.
+Personally, I have often found myself in a room full of mosquitoes, and really prayed that the vaporizer machine would work as it claims.
 This project is one such work to understand the working of the vaporizer and if it would actually be beneficial.
 The Monte Carlo simulation utilized in the project aims to study in detail how effective vaporizers are in killing mosquitoes in an indoor room setting.

 # Information about the project files